-Scores of books have been written about the Lean business management approach, but not every executive who starts a Lean initiative has a full grasp of the principles of Lean management.
-Some people get excited about Lean’s focus on eliminating waste and stop there.
+Scores of books have been written about the Lean business management approach, but not every executive who starts a Lean initiative has a full grasp of the principles of Lean.
+Some people get excited about Lean’s ability to eliminate waste and stop there.
 But, reducing waste is not the same as “doing more with less.”
 The goal of Lean is to create an unimpeded flow of value to the customer, not to reduce resources in a way that makes it more difficult for employees to do their work.

 Check out this company's "What Bugs You" program for an idea of how to get started, the right way.